 - director independence and qualification requirements;

 - board leadership and executive sessions;

 - limitations on other board and committee service;

 - director responsibilities;

 - director compensation;

 - director orientation and continuing education;

 - board and committee resources, including access to officers and employees;

 - succession planning; and

-- board and committee self evaluations.
+- board and committee self-evaluations.

-Upon completion of this offering, a copy of the corporate governance guidelines will be available on our website, which is located at www.elpolloloco.com.
+The corporate governance guidelines are available on our website, www.elpolloloco.com.
 We expect that any amendments to the guidelines will be disclosed on our website.